R bootcamp

 With numeric vectors, we often need to compute some summary statistics (mean, median, quartile, minimum, maximum, etc.).
 What’s more, in a given project, we often have to do this computation multiple times in a number of places.

-Here is how we can compute those summary statistics individually:
+Here is how you can compute those summary statistics individually:

 min(vec)